$5,000 Discover® Student Loans Scholarship

 Emergency-Aid Distribution, Round TwoPriority is given to students with exceptional financial needs.
 For example, if you’re an eligible student that has received Pell Grants* you’re considered a top candidate for emergency money.
 This Pell-Grant recipient prioritization demonstrates the importance of completing the FAFSA.
 If you have not completed yours, check out Fastweb’s Instagram FAFSA Guide to help you get started or visit the Federal Student Aid website.
 Additionally, and according to the National Association of Student Financial Aid Administrators, if you’re not a recipient of a Federal Pell Grant, you still have access to these funds.
-Students that have opted-in at their university to have financial aid funds applied directly to their student account, will likely obtain emergency grants in the same fashion.
-However, distribution methods can differ at colleges.
-You’re encouraged to contact your school’s financial aid office for specific questions.

 Emergency Money UseStudents that receive emergency grants, may use the money they’re provided to cover costs associated with college attendance and COVID-related financial hurdles.
 This includes costs such as: • Tuition • Food • Housing • Health Care • Mental Health Care • Child Care Students do not have to pay back funds received from the HEERF grant.